ositaka/soul-healing-decapcms/data/page/home.md

         link: individual
       - title: Distant Healing
-        text: Distant healing is a practice where Tiago send healing energy to individuals from afar, via telephone, Skype or Zoom using focused intention and connection with the spirit world to promote physical and emotional well-being, regardless of the patient's location.
+        text: Distant healing is a practice where Tiago send healing energy to individuals via telephone, Skype or Zoom using focused intention and connection with the spirit world to promote physical and emotional well-being, regardless of the patient's location.
         image: /images/roos_no_prompt_a8088f14-d7ae-4c3a-b3b0-7999588abe5f.png
         link: group
       - title: "Absent Healing "